MykelAllan/DeepArtEffects_APIProject/README.md

 ## Instructions
 - Firstly open terminal
 - relocate your working directory to DeepArtEffects_APIProject
-- then type the type in "npm install"
+- then type in "npm install"
 - then type "npm start" afterwards